 Florida Child Custody Enforcement Attorney serving West Palm Beach Area

-Judges have several options when deciding on the type of enforcement they can order, but in all cases, it is best for any parent seeking this legal action to hire an experienced family law attorney who is well-versed in all aspects of child custody laws and regulations.
+Judges have several options when deciding on the type of enforcement they can order.
+However, in all cases, it is best for any parent seeking this legal action to hire an experienced family law attorney who is well-versed in all aspects of child custody laws and regulations.
 Violations of child custody orders can result in fines, criminal charges, jail, or even the offending parent losing custody rights or visitation privileges.

 Situations That Could Lead to Enforcement Orders